Vietnam.vn - Nền tảng quảng bá Việt Nam

 For example, China with 1.4 billion people is the second largest export market for agricultural, forestry and fishery products and there are many agricultural products of Vietnam that can be exported to China.
 In particular, we need to focus on products that have signed the Protocol on official export to China such as frozen durian, crocodile, monkey and many products in the fields of cultivation and fishery.

-In addition to China, the European market also accounts for 44% of agricultural, forestry and fishery export turnover and this market needs to continue to be developed.
+Besides China, the European market also accounts for 44% of agricultural, forestry and fishery export turnover and it is necessary to continue developing this market.

 Thus, the agricultural sector needs to both reorganize production and apply technology in the spirit of Resolution 57 to increase value, productivity, quality, reduce costs, ensure US market standards, and expand other potential markets.